Anne825/Anne825/README.md

 ## Hello, world! 👋 My name is Anne
  I am a student at SAIT majoring in interactive design - Graphics design.
-I love making my imaginations come to life and have always wondered if I can make my gift a profession.
-Although I still have much to learn
+I love making my imaginations come to life and have always had a creative mindset.
+Although I still have much to learn, I will do my job as a student to the best of my abilities.

 **Anne825/Anne825** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.